Increasing Backups

 Results

 The second chart shows the total number of tickets (including all topics) did not go down.
-This data shows that the number of tickets specifically about backups drastically went down, independent of the overall number of support tickets.
+This shows the number of tickets specifically about backups drastically went down, independent of the overall number of support tickets.

 The messaging became more accessible and intuitive, especially for non-native English speakers.